'We must end this uncivil war,' Biden says, taking over a U.S. in crisis

 Although his remarks were directed primarily at domestic problems, Biden also delivered a message to the rest of the world.
 He promised to repair alliances frayed by Trump and act as a strong partner for peace, progress and security.
 He made no specific mention of high-stakes disputes with North Korea, Iran and China.

-World leaders issued congratulatory statements, with several U.S. allies expressing relief at Biden’s inauguration after Trump’s unpredictable tenure.
+World leaders issued congratulatory statements, with several U.S. allies expressing relief at Biden’s inauguration after Trump’s unpredictable tenure which was focused on an “America First” agenda.

 IMMEDIATE ACTION